 The origin of the term nest egg can be traced back to farmers who put eggs in hen nests as a strategy to get them to lay more eggs.
 And similarly, today the term has evolved as a synonym for preserving and growing capital with the purpose of reaching a specific financial goal.

-When it comes to building a nest egg for retirement, many employees put part of your paycheck aside while you’re working to build a strong retirement plan.
-This will help you have income to support yourself after you retire.
+When it comes to building a nest egg for retirement, many employees put part of their paycheck aside as part of a long-term retirement plan.
 There’s no single correct amount to save for retirement.
 For example, a $500,000 nest egg may be a good amount, but some retirees may be able to live on less than that.
-Others may need more than that, depending on where they live and how many dependents they have.
+Others may need more, depending on where they live and how many dependents they have.
 If you want to figure out what size your nest egg should be, a retirement calculator can help.

 Why Build a Nest Egg Now?

 If you can afford it, consider growing your nest egg right now.
 If you haven’t, start today, no matter your age.
 The sooner you start saving, the more money you’ll be able to accumulate because of interest and compound interest.
 Retirement accounts like a 401(k) or IRA are investment accounts, too, so the money you save will grow over time.

 For example, imagine you put $100 into your retirement account and generate an average annual return of 7% over 30 years.
 With a 7% annual return, your $100 will have turned into $761 in that 30-year period.

 If you want to do the math yourself, it’s the percent return divided by 100 (7/100 = .07), plus 1 (.07 + 1 = 1.07) to the power of however many years you’re investing (1.07 ^30).
 Then multiply that result by your original investment (100).
 The full equation looks like this: (100 * (1.07^30) = 761).